JosephChege4/ai_demo_presentation/README.md

 1. A group of ideologically loaded PDFs (Group A or Group B) is fed into a basic AI model.
 2. The system is prompted with ethically or politically charged questions from `generated_questions.txt`.
-3. The model responds—often confidently—even when trained on skewed data.
+3. The model responds confidently, even when trained on skewed data.
 4. By switching source sets, users can compare how drastically tone, values, and assumptions shift depending on the training material.

 ## Source Groups